jgrospe92/OOP_In_Csharp/README.md

 <img src="images\demo2.PNG" width="400">

 ## What I learned
-- How to built an app using OOP
+- How to built an app in C# using OOP
 - Using string interpolation to display a formatted text

 ## Found a bug?